 On November 4, 2021, the Company entered into a \$860 million Secured Facilities Agreement (the "2021 Secured Facilities Agreement") with Arab Petroleum Investments Corporation ("APICORP"), HSBC Bank Middle East Limited ("HSBC"), Mashreqbank PSC and Saudi British Bank acting as initial mandated lead arrangers, HSBC acting as bookrunner and global agent, HSBC and Mashreqbank PSC acting as coordinator, Saudi British Bank and Mashreqbank PSC acting as security agents, and NPS Bahrain for Oil & Gas Wells Services WLL, Gulf Energy SAOC, Energy Oilfield Supplies DMCC and National Petroleum Technology Company as borrowers.
+Effective September 2023, Sohar International Bank ('Sohar') acquired HSBC Oman, resulting in a transition of the lending facility from HSBC Oman to Sohar.
 Upon consummation of this transaction, the Company settled its existing debt obligations under the 2019 Secured Facilities Agreement.
 The refinancing was treated as a modification for accounting purposes with only third-party costs charged to the Consolidated Statements of Operations for the year ended December 31, 2021.
-Deferred debt issuance costs totaling \$8.6 million and \$10.5 million as of December 31, 2022 and December 31, 2021, respectively, have been assigned ratably to the term, revolving and working capital facilities and will be amortized to interest expense over periods of 6, 4, and 1 year(s), respectively.
+Deferred debt issuance costs totaling \$5.3 million and \$8.6 million as of December 31, 2023, and December 31, 2022, respectively, have been assigned ratably to the term, revolving and working capital facilities and will be amortized to interest expense over periods of 6, 4, and 1 year(s), respectively.
 The amounts are shown as contra liabilities in the accompanying Consolidated Balance Sheets.

-The \$860 million Secured Facilities Agreement consists of a \$430 million term loan due by November 4, 2027 (the "Term Loan" or "Secured Term Loan"), a \$80.0 million revolving credit facility due by November 4, 2025 ("RCF" or "Secured Revolving Credit Facility"), and a \$350 million working capital facility that renews annually by mutual agreement of the Lenders and the Company.
-Borrowings under the Term Loan and RCF facilities incur interest at the rate of three-month LIBOR for U.S. dollar denominated borrowings or SIBOR for Saudi Arabia Riyal borrowings plus 2.6% to 3.0% per annum, varying based on the Company's Net Debt / EBITDA ratio as defined in the 2021 Secured Facilities Agreement.
-As of December 31, 2022, and December 31, 2021, this resulted in interest rates of 7.64% and 2.96%, respectively, for U.S. dollar denominated borrowings, and interest rates of 8.60% and 3.44%, respectively, for Saudi Arabian Riyal borrowings.
+At inception, the \$860 million Secured Facilities Agreement consisted of a \$430 million term loan due by November 4, 2027 (the "Term Loan" or "Secured Term Loan"), a \$80.0 million revolving credit facility due by November 4, 2025 ("RCF" or "Secured Revolving Credit Facility"), and a \$350 million working capital facility that renews annually by mutual agreement of the Lenders and the Company.

+Prior to September 2023, borrowings under the Term Loan and RCF facilities incurred interest at the rate of three-month LIBOR for U.S. dollar denominated borrowings or SIBOR for Saudi Arabia Riyal borrowings plus 2.6% to 3.0% per annum, varying based on the Company's Net Debt / EBITDA ratio as defined in the 2021 Secured Facilities Agreement.
+Effective September 2023, the Company entered into an amendment to its Secured Facilities Agreement replacing LIBOR with the second overnight financing rate ("SOFR") as the interest rate benchmark for U.S. dollar denominated borrowings.
+As of December 31, 2023, and December 31, 2022, this resulted in interest rates of 8.23% and 7.64%, respectively, for U.S. dollar denominated borrowings, and interest rates of 8.58% and 8.60%, respectively, for Saudi Arabian Riyal borrowings.
 No payments were due on the Term Loan until the first quarter of 2023 with final settlement by November 4, 2027.
 The Term Loan permits prepayment but once repaid, amounts may not be redrawn.
-As of December 31, 2022, and December 31, 2021, the Company had drawn \$430.0 million and \$430.0 million, respectively, of the Term Loan, and \$10.0 million and \$80.0 million, respectively, of the RCF.
+As of December 31, 2023, and December 31, 2022, the Company had drawn \$387.0 million and \$430.0 million, respectively, of the Term Loan, and \$10.0 million and \$10.0 million, respectively, of the RCF.